d-wasserman/Complete_Street_Rule/README.md

 8. Addition of Sharrows: Added support for sharrows (shared use lanes).
 The sharrows only appear on the curb lane.

-9. Addition of Mode Focused Thematics: Allows a user to highlight specific imporvements to a street with custom color choices.
+9. Addition of Mode Focused Thematics: Allows a user to highlight specific improvements to a street with custom color choices.
 For example, if you add a bike lane and select "Bicycle Highlight" thematic, the solid color attribute will only highlight added bike lanes.
 Also, the addition of a All Mode Preference option helps visualize all the mode preference reports at once.

 10. Other miscellaneous changes.